dhunanyan/scss-to-css-converter-npm/CONTRIBUTING.md

-# Contributing to SCSS to CSS Converter - Server
+# Contributing to SCSS to CSS Converter NPM Package

-Thank you for your interest in contributing to the SCSS to CSS Converter - Server project!
+Thank you for your interest in contributing to the SCSS to CSS Converter NPM Package project!
 We welcome contributions that improve the project, from fixing bugs to adding new features.
 Please read through this guide to understand how you can contribute effectively.

 ## Getting Started